shkschneider/git_scripts/DOCUMENTATION.md

 ===============

 * Git handles patches and manages them via references (a pointer to a change within the history).
 Git then makes you work with snapshots of the code.
-* Git features branches, which are alternate history paths but with common ancestry history.
+* Git features branches, which are alternate history paths but with common ancestry.
 * Almost all operations are done locally.
-You only publish/share the history you got with a remote.
-A remote is a central point of collect of diffs.
+You only share the history you got with a remote.
+A remote is a central point of collect of changes.

 ```
                                   |  local      |  remote